Knivash/Forestfires/README.md

 In summary, this study provides valuable insights into predicting burned areas in forest fires.
 By employing a range of data mining methods, a Gaussian SVM leveraging specific weather conditions emerges as the top performer in terms of MAD.
 The SVM's strength lies in its accurate prediction of smaller fires, contributing to a comprehensive understanding of forest fire dynamics.

+## Dataset Attributes Description

+The dataset used in the study "[Cortez and Morais, 2007]" for predicting burned forest area comprises several attributes that contribute to the predictive modeling process.
+Here's a breakdown of each attribute:

+1. **X - x-axis spatial coordinate:** Represents the x-axis location within the Montesinho park map.
+Values range from 1 to 9.

+2. **Y - y-axis spatial coordinate:** Represents the y-axis location within the Montesinho park map.
+Values range from 2 to 9.

+3. **month - month of the year:** Represents the month in text format, ranging from 'jan' to 'dec'.

+4. **day - day of the week:** Represents the day of the week in text format, ranging from 'mon' to 'sun'.

+5. **FFMC - Fine Fuel Moisture Code index:** A value from the FWI (Fire Weather Index) system, indicating the moisture content of fine fuels.
+Values range from 18.7 to 96.20.

+6. **DMC - Duff Moisture Code index:** A value from the FWI system, indicating the moisture content of decomposed organic material.
+Values range from 1.1 to 291.3.

+7. **DC - Drought Code index:** A value from the FWI system, indicating the moisture content of deep organic layers.
+Values range from 7.9 to 860.6.

+8. **ISI - Initial Spread Index:** A value from the FWI system, indicating the potential rate of fire spread.
+Values range from 0.0 to 56.10.

+9. **temp - temperature:** Represents the temperature in Celsius degrees.
+Values range from 2.2 to 33.30.

+10. **RH - relative humidity:** Represents the relative humidity in percentage (%).
+Values range from 15.0 to 100.

+11. **wind - wind speed:** Represents the wind speed in kilometres per hour (km/h).
+Values range from 0.40 to 9.40.

+12. **rain - outside rain:** Represents the amount of outside rain in millimetres per square meter (mm/m2).
+Values range from 0.0 to 6.4.

+13. **area - burned area of the forest:** Represents the burned area of the forest in hectares (ha).
+Values range from 0.00 to 1090.84.
+This attribute is mentioned to be highly skewed toward smaller values, so a logarithmic transformation might be applied when modeling.

+These attributes encompass spatial coordinates, temporal characteristics, meteorological indices, and the target variable (burned area).
+The "area" variable's logarithmic transformation is recommended due to its skewed distribution.
+This dataset serves as the foundation for predicting burned forest areas using advanced data mining techniques.